In this section you will find information on the Latvian legal system.

 The right to legislate is held by the Saeima and the people of Latvia with the right to participate in referenda.

 The Cabinet may issue legislation in the form of regulations (noteikumi) in the following cases:

-The Bank of Latvia, the Finance and Capital Market Commission and the Public Utilities Commission may enact legislation (regulations, noteikumi) only on the basis of an authorisation laid down by statute, and within the scope of its remit.
+The Bank of Latvia, the Financial and Capital Market Commission and the Public Utilities Commission may enact legislation (regulations, noteikumi) only on the basis of an authorisation laid down by statute, and within the scope of their remit.

-This section provides a brief overview of the procedures for drawing up new legislation.
+This section provides a brief overview of the legislative process.